tableau/hyper-db/website/docs/sql/datatype/array.md

 While arrays are first-class citizens in Hyper, they are subject to some moderate limitations:

 - The size of an array is limited to 4,294,967,296 elements.
-The actual limit may be lower, depending on the sizes of its elements.
+The actual limit may be lower, depending on the size(s) and nullability of its elements.
 - Arrays cannot be nested.
 - Persisting arrays requires [file format version 4](../../hyper-api/hyper_process.md#version-4) or higher.